 - The first session is called Alcohol Awareness and Harm Reduction and focuses on education about substance use and building skills so students can make healthy choices.

-- The second session is called Sexual Misconduct: Behavior That Crosses a Line.
+- The second session is called Sexual Misconduct: Pyramid of Harm.
 This session focuses on educating students about sexual misconduct and healthy relationships, knowing your rights and resources for help, and developing critical thinking skills around issues of healthy sexuality.

 - The third session is called Bystander Intervention and involves building intentions and skills around being an active bystander.